JoinColony/colonyJS/docs/_API_MultisigOperation.md

 ### `refresh()`

 Refresh the nonce value, required signees, and message hash.
+This method is asyncrhonous.

 If there was no nonce value, a new one will be set; otherwise, if the nonce value changed, the it will be updated, and the `_signers` will be reset.
 This is done because when the nonce values changes, the signatures that were collected will not work, and the operation will need to be re-signed by all parties.